gebn/Brush/README.md

 $draft = new Draft(); // drafts represent unsent pastes
 $draft->setContent('Some random content'); // set the paste content

-// a developer account is required for all interactions with the API
+// the Developer class encapsulates a developer API key; an instance
+// needs to be provided whenever Brush might interact with Pastebin
 $developer = new Developer('<developer key>');

 try {
-	// send the draft to Pastebin; turn it into a full blown paste
+	// send the draft to Pastebin; turn it into a full blown Paste object
 	$paste = $draft->paste($developer);

 	// print out the URL of the new paste